cassia1102/DataExplorationInSQL/README.md

 # DataExplorationInSQL
-Using SQL to do Data Exploration of Covid-19 data from 2020 to March.
+Using SQL to do Data Exploration of Covid-19 data from Mar.
+2020 to Mar.
 2022